top of page

 Is the school test-optional friendly?

-Using the common data set, students can determine if the majority of enrolled students submitted test scores, even if they are test-optional.
+Using the common data set, students can determine if most enrolled students submitted test scores, even if they are test-optional.
 Check out these lists

 Can I change my mind after the application is submitted?